By Michael Lanza

 My friends Todd Arndt, Mark Fenton, and Carl Schueler and I have embarked on a trek that the National Park Service would definitely not approve of.
 Rangers and officials at Grand Canyon National Park caution people against attempting to hike from the South Rim to the Colorado River and back up again in a day.
 We’re setting out to cover more than twice that hike’s cumulative elevation and more than three times its distance.

-We plan to walk from the South Rim to the river, across the canyon to the North Rim, and back again: 44.4 miles with 11,195 feet of up and down.
+We plan to walk from the South Rim to the river, across the canyon to the North Rim, and back again: 42 miles with about 22,000 cumulative feet of up and down.
 All before the hour hand makes one complete revolution.

 I’m not sure how auspicious it is that, at the outset of this epic day, I’m shivering so violently that my teeth are clacking together like the tracks beneath a passing train.
 And I’m wearing every stitch of clothing I brought—which is obviously not enough.

 But when you are compressing one of America’s most sought-after, five- to six-day backpacking trips down to the length of a double work shift, the crazed calculus goes something like this: superfluous ounces multiplied by mileage times elevation equals added suffering.
 So it is deemed better to shiver for a little while than to carry clothing you won’t need for the rest of the day.